 (4) Draft CEIP for review.
-The utility must provide a draft of its CEIP to its advisory groups for comment two (2) months before it files the plan with the commission.
-At minimum, the draft CEIP must include all the elements required under WAC 480-100-655 and to the extent practicable all appendices and attachments.
+The utility must provide a draft of its CEIP to its advisory groups for comment two (2) months before it files the CEIP with the commission.
+At a minimum, the draft CEIP must include all the elements required under WAC 480-100-640 and to the extent practicable all appendices and attachments.

 (5) Participation plan and education.
 The utility must involve stakeholders in developing the timing and extent of meaningful and inclusive public participation throughout the development and duration of the CEIP, including outreach and education serving vulnerable populations and highly impacted communities.
 On or before March 1 of each odd-numbered year, a utility must file with the commission a participation plan that outlines its schedule, methods, and goals for public participation both during the development of its CEIP and throughout the implementation of the plan.
 The utility must include the following in its participation plan: